spox/zoidberg/README.md

 ## About

-Zoidberg is a small library attempting to provide synchronization and supervision without requiring any modifications to existing implementations.
-It is heavily inspired by Celluloid and while some APIs may look familiar they do not share a familiar implementation.
+Zoidberg does a couple things.
+First, it can be a simple way to provide implicit synchronization for thread safety in existing code that is otherwise unsafe.
+Second, it can provide supervision and pooling.
+This library is heavily inspired by Celluloid but, while some APIs may look familiar, they do not share a familiar implementation.

 ## Usage